cijhho123/MyAnimeList-Fansub-Databse/MAL Fansubs Archive/readme.txt

 Note: Each table has an "id" field.
 This is an autoincrement field used for ordering.
 It doesn't have anything to do with MAL ids.

+## Credits
+Thanks to u/iBzOtaku for archiving and parsing the data back in 2018, visit the Additional Information folder for more information and context.